 THE EXPONENTIAL UBIQUITY OF INTELLIGENT MACHINES

 Imagine the kinds of conversations we will be having when the processing power is millions of times, much less a billion times, more powerful.
-Not just on the phone, through any mediumour televisions, tablets, cars, smart appliances, clothing - every thing we regularly interact that can be made into a sufficiently profitable application of machine intelligence , at any time, about anything.
+Not just on the phone, through any medium, at any time, about anything (televisions, tablets, cars, smart appliances, clothing – every thing we regularly interact that can be made into a sufficiently profitable application of machine intelligence).

 As the machines get ever better at performing like humans, what kinds of jobs and careers will they take over?
 In the past few decades robotic assembly lines have replaced millions of factory workers and computers have had an even more profound effect on office jobs.
-What human skills will be in demand in 15 or 20 years from now when the machines are a million times more cost-competitivethen they are today at performing what are, today, exclusively human jobs?
+What human skills will be in demand in 15 or 20 years from now when the machines are a million times more cost-competitive at performing what are, today, exclusively human jobs?

 What kind of jobs will be left for humans as the machines become unimaginably more ubiquitous and pervasive?